strategy+business, June 12, 2017

 In Mistreated, Pearl argues that it doesn’t really matter who pays for healthcare, which has been the primary focus of the decade-long reform debate.
 Read the rest here

-Labels: bizbook review, healthcare, innovation, management
+Labels: bizbook review, healthcare, innovation, management, strategy+business

 Subscribe to: